dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 ![](/images/SupportForum6.png)

 The discussion guide was essentially a list of behavioral questions that we could probe respondents with.
-The goal of the discussion guide was to help facilitate direct conversations with our respondents.
-We designed our discussion guide to have open-ended questions and likert-scale based questions after completing moderated tasks.
+The goal of the discussion guide was to help us facilitate non-rigid conversations with our respondents.
+We designed our discussion guide to have open-ended qualitative questions and likert-scale quanitative based questions after completing moderated tasks.
 The questions were strategically created to assess findability, template design, content relevancy, and any general UX improvements of the community support forum.

 ---